keyboard-ergonomics/keymacs/README.md

 For the list of the most often pressed key combinations in Emacs I used statistics results from [ergoemacs.org/emacs/command-frequency.html](http://ergoemacs.org/emacs/command-frequency.html).

+### State of the project

+This research for the best keyboard continues a long time (I started with my fully custom keyboard circa 2014 and earlier I tried another layouts from the net).
+And it is far from finish.
+Though I got much more comfortable layout for my needs than default but it still has a lot of drawbacks.
+So I can't recommend to use it.
+But I hope my results may inspire you to find your own right path to ideal.

 ### Carpalx results for the layout